ItzBlitz98/torrentflix/README.md

 Kickassflix
 ==============

-A cli for searching torrent sites and watching using peerflix
+A cli for searching torrent sites and watching using peerflix.

+currently supports kickass and limetorrents.

 ********************************************************************************

 **Preview**